STRONG-TACT/strong-tact.github.io/submission.markdown

 ## Getting started

+Welcome to the *Agent Development Track*!
 The video tutorial on training environment will be released soon.
 <!-- Embed Glen's video here. -->

 ## Training Environment